-Who Should Get an Online MAT?
+Who Should Get an Online Masters in Teaching?

-The benefits of an online degree program include flexibility, convenience, and accessibility.
+The benefits of an online teaching degree program include flexibility, convenience, and accessibility.
 Therefore, an online MAT is the best fit for those students who are pressed for time, who want to access a program from a far-away campus or who can’t (or simply don’t want to) leave their professional or personal obligations to relocate for school.
 You can take online classes at home – or from your desk after work or your hotel on vacation – and the time commitment is limited to lives classes, homework, and studying.
 No commuting to class is required.
 That makes online MAT programs a great fit for:

 Parents who work or stay at home;

 Those who can’t relocate or commute to school;